-To no surprise, Amazon would be our number one choice simply because of the huge selection of cheap and cheerful outfits.
-If you are in a hurry be aware of smaller sellers sometimes having long delivery times, and take a close look at the reviews, especially if you are looking for higher quality items.
+Many of us are likely to end up having a costume conveniently delivered to our doorstep, and to no surprise, Amazon has a huge selection of cheap and cheerful outfits.
+If you are in a hurry, be aware of smaller sellers sometimes having long delivery times.
+Take a close look at the reviews, especially if you are looking for higher quality items.

-Getting your Halloween costume from the nearest Tesco or Asda superstore is not necessarily a bad idea.
-As opposed to shopping online you get to see how it looks and even get to try it out before you buy.
-Be aware that supermarkets usually buy a few different models in huge quantities to get the best prices from their suppliers, which means that lots of kids will be wearing the same costume.
-In terms of price, it’s often a tad more expensive than Amazon, but then again you know exactly what you are buying.
+Supermarkets like Tesco or Asda have gone to great lengths when it comes to covering all our Halloween needs.
+As opposed to shopping online, you get to see how it looks and even try it out before you buy.
+Keep in mind that supermarkets usually acquire a few different models in huge quantities to get the best prices from their suppliers.
+This is good because they keep the price low, but it also means that many kids will be wearing the same costume.
+In terms of price, it’s often matching Amazon.

 Getting your costumes from old school costumes shops

-If you are after something unique, quality is important and you have a slightly bigger budget seeking out a fancy dress shop might be the best option.
-London has no shortage of independent costume shops tailored to your exact needs, and while buying a costume might be expensive, you can also find shops renting them out for a more reasonable price.
+If you are after something unique, quality is important, and you have a slightly bigger budget, seeking a fancy dress shop might be the best option.
+London has no shortage of independent costume shops tailored to your exact needs.
+While buying a costume might be expensive, you can also find shops renting them out for a more reasonable price.
 The vast majority of costumes end up being used only once or twice, so renting is quite a good option to consider.